MarcelHB/devguide/book.md

 Aside from injection attacks or DoS attacks, there are other kinds of attacks you should generally be aware of:

 * _Side-channel attacks_: Does guessing pieces of a secret lead to differences in the response time, the power consumption?
 Is there any kind of leftover afterwards, like cache contents?
 Intel had this kind of bug [in hardware in recent years](https://meltdownattack.com/), other CPU manufacturers probably as well.
 It also holds for software, like algorithms terminating early or late, depending how much of the input is guessed correctly.
 Even comparing an input hash with a stored password hash (again, use something like _bcyrpt_ here!) naively &ndash; byte per byte until the end or the first difference &ndash; may beat blind brute-force attacks, [even over a noisy channel](https://www.blackhat.com/docs/us-15/materials/us-15-Morgan-Web-Timing-Attacks-Made-Practical-wp.pdf) like the internet!
 * _Enumeration attacks_: Allowing somebody to systematically obtain data, secrets and statistics by just counting.
 Think of counting new users per day over some URL containing an incrementing ID, or obtaining rebate codes or digital vouchers by just increasing the code number by one.
+And while a monotone growth is easily spottable, better enumeration attacks may look organic/random but are actually not (using [Feistel networks](https://en.wikipedia.org/wiki/Feistel_cipher) and just knowing the upper bound).
 * _Filter attacks_: While statistics is supposed to abstract the individual data contribution, generously allowing setting of filters may reduce the sample size to a degree that you can infer data ththat you were supposed to protect.
 * _Human factor_: The most frustrating part.
 Default passwords, shared passwords, bad passwords, written-down passwords, update fatigue, bad configurations, ignorance, gullibility, bribery.
 There is a whole discipline of _threat modeling_, going beyond the world of software.